TeoMendoza/TerminalFighter/DesignRetrospective.md

   - Scope realistically — finishing a smaller, polished game is more valuable than overreaching.
   - UI/UX is as important as mechanics.
 Even great abilities feel flat if they aren’t communicated effectively.

----

 ## 8. Future Work
-- **Redesign with server authority** to improve responsiveness and fairness.
+- Redesign with server authority to improve responsiveness and fairness.
-- **Revisit HUD design** with minimal but clear visual/audio cues.
+- Revisit HUD design with minimal but clear visual/audio cues.
-- **Expand character roster** on a modular foundation to enable diverse matchups.
+- Expand character roster on a modular foundation to enable diverse matchups.

 **Legacy:**
-Although Terminal Fighter itself is complete, it directly informed my current project: a 3D physics-based brawler with server authority and deeper system planning.
+Although Terminal Fighter itself is complete, it directly informed my current project: a 3D FFA Fighter with server authority and deeper system planning.
 Terminal Fighter served as the foundation for my growth in both design thinking and technical execution.

----